Control coefficient (biochemistry)

 The approximation in terms of percentages makes control coefficients easier to measure and more intuitively understandable.

 Control coefficients can have both negative and positive values.
 A negative value indicates that the observable in question decreases as a result of the change in enzyme activity.

-It is important to note that control coefficients are not fixed values but will change depending on the state of the pathway or organism.
+Control coefficients are not fixed values but will change depending on the state of the pathway or organism.
 If an organism shifts to a new nutritional source, then the control coefficients in the pathway will change.
 As such, control coefficients form a central component of metabolic control analysis.

 Formal Definition

 One criticism of the concept of the control coefficient as defined above is that it is dependent on being described relative to a change in enzyme activity.
 Instead, the Berlin school defined control coefficients in terms of changes to local rates brought about by any suitable parameter, which could include changes to enzyme levels or the action of drugs.
 Hence a more general definition is given by the following expressions: